What is Forward head posture?

-As the name suggests Forward Head Posture (FHP) is the gradual loss of normal posture as the head is pulled forward leading to increased pressure on the neck, shoulders and causing soft tissue damage over time.
+As the name suggests Forward Head Posture (FHP) is the gradual loss of normal posture as the head is pulled forward leading to increased pressure on the neck and shoulders.
+Forward head posture is not only aesthetically displeasing but over time it is known to cause a myriad of soft tissue damage and symptoms.

 Health Risks Associated With Forward Head Posture